patriciacastelijns/Final-Project-IRWA/README.md

 ## How to Use
 ### Running Locally

-If you want to run this project on your local machine, follow these steps:
+If you want to run this python notebook on your local machine, follow these steps:

 1. **Clone the Repository**:
    ```